Make It Happen Hypnotherapy

 In this article, we’ll discover what caused the withdrawal symptoms and how to deal with them and the cravings, we’ll also cover various approaches to quitting weed, and sharing with you 4 tips to eliminate triggers to overcome the substance use.

-What Caused the Withdrawal Symptoms When Quitting Marijuana?
+What Causes Withdrawal Symptoms When Quitting Marijuana?

 One of the most challenging aspects of quitting smoking weed is dealing with withdrawal symptoms, stress and anxiety.
 They are a normal physiological response to the absence of THC in the body.